Soh1382/srlab.github.io/src/content/blogs/most-used-react-hooks.md

 ## useContext: dependency injection, not a global store

-`useContext` is great — until it becomes “our state management solution”.
+`useContext` is great, until it becomes “our state management solution”.

 Use it for: